 Securely placing your estate into an asset protection strategy can offer sleep-at-night peace of mind.
 The concept is to place your separate personal property, business income and retirement savings into a personal asset protection plan.
 Thus, you can provide protection from future liability.
 This is a powerful divorce asset protection strategy.
 When you get married, the property acquired during a marriage is generally considered a joint asset.
 What you had before the marriage is your separate property.
 This includes your business income, retirement savings, investment accounts and property that you acquired before the wedding.
 Asset protection is utilizing legal and lawful techniques to shield your personal assets from predatory litigation, divorce and lawsuits.

 The most effective legal tool for protecting assets from a spouse is the asset protection trust.
 Whereas domestic (US-based) asset protection trusts exist, they do not have commendable track records.
 A US-judge can seize US-assets regardless of their structure.
 Hiding assets in a divorce can land you in hot water.
 So, in order to take control of your assets, set up an offshore asset protection trust.
 The Cook Islands, Nevis or Belize display the strongest case law histories.

-In summary the offshore trust is one of the most powerful divorce asset protection strategies.
+In summary the offshore trust is one of the best and most powerful divorce asset protection strategies.
 You can read more about these trusts in this website.
 Plus, there are phone number above as well as an inquiry form on this page so that you can discuss these options.